-Spurned again by Trump, House panel to meet with or without McGahn
+Rebuffed by Trump, House panel to meet with or without ex-White House lawyer

 In an unusual move, lawyers for Trump and the Trump Organization, his company, last month sued to try to block the subpoena.
 U.S. District Judge Amit Mehta in Washington ruled against Trump and denied his request for a stay pending appeal.

 As a power struggle has escalated between Trump and Congress over its powers to investigate him, Democrats have raised growing concerns about the president’s conduct, especially since the mid-April release of the Mueller report.
+They also have accused him of ignoring the authority assigned to Congress under the Constitution.

-“We simply cannot sit by and allow this president to destroy the rule of law ...
+“We simply cannot sit by and allow this president to destroy the rule of law. ...
 If Mr. McGahn doesn’t testify tomorrow, I think it is probably appropriate for us to move forward with an impeachment inquiry,” Democratic Representative David Cicilline, a Judiciary Committee member, told MSNBC.

-The redacted, 448-page report from Special Counsel Robert Mueller, 22 months in the making, showed how Moscow interfered in the 2016 U.S. presidential election in Trump’s favor and detailed Trump’s attempts to impede Mueller’s probe.
+The redacted, 448-page report from Mueller, 22 months in the making, showed how Moscow interfered in the 2016 U.S. presidential election in Trump’s favor and detailed Trump’s numerous attempts to impede Mueller’s probe.

-The report found there was insufficient evidence to allege a criminal conspiracy between Moscow and the Trump campaign.
+The report found there was insufficient evidence to conclude that there was a criminal conspiracy between Moscow and the Trump campaign.
 It made no recommendation on whether Trump obstructed justice, leaving that question up to Congress.

-“The president acted again and again — perhaps criminally — to protect himself from federal law enforcement.
-Don McGahn personally witnessed the most egregious of these acts....
+“The president acted again and again - perhaps criminally - to protect himself from federal law enforcement.
+Don McGahn personally witnessed the most egregious of these acts. ...
 (Trump) clearly does not want the American people to hear firsthand about his alleged misconduct,” Nadler said in a statement.

 “Senior advisers to the president cannot simply refuse to appear in response to a congressional subpoena,” Nadler said.

-If McGahn fails to appear he would follow the lead of Attorney General William Barr, who skipped a hearing before House Judiciary Committee on May 2.
+If McGahn fails to appear, he would follow the lead of Attorney General William Barr, who skipped a hearing before House Judiciary Committee on May 2.

 The panel later voted to recommend that the full House hold Barr in contempt of Congress for refusing to release an unredacted version of the Mueller report.
 Nadler has threatened to hold McGahn in contempt if he fails to show up.